Immutable Log Storage as a Service on Private and Public Blockchains: Validation Case Study

 \section{Validation Case Study}

-Here, we review the validation and evaluation of the LCaaS and its integration with the blockchain vendors.
+Here, we review the validation of the LCaaS.
 Section~\ref{subsec:Integration Platforms - Rationale} provides rationale for choosing Ethereum and IBM Blockchain.
-Sections~\ref{subsec:Case study setup: Ethereum} and~\ref{subsec:Case study setup: IBM Blockchain} covers details of integration with the Ethereum and IBM Blockchains, respectively.
+Sections~\ref{subsec:Case study setup: Ethereum} and~\ref{subsec:Case study setup: IBM Blockchain} cover details of integration with the Ethereum and IBM Blockchains, respectively.
 Section~\ref{subsec:Control Factors} discusses controlling factors of Ethereum and IBM Blockchain integration.
 Finally, Section~\ref{subsec:Workload Drivers} depicts the workload drivers.